Elf Visual Discrimination Game for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-This FREE Christmas Visual Discrimination game, is perfect for your math center during this season.
+This FREE Christmas Visual Discrimination game is perfect for your math center this season.
+It includes a spinner and a recording sheet, which you can find at the end of this post.

 Before I mention the benefits of visual discrimination games, I would like to define what visual discrimination is.